hvdb/simple-aznpmrcs/README.md

 ## How to use it

-You can either install it globally `npm install -g simple-aznpmrcs` or use npx `npx simple-aznpmrcs` to execute the commands.
+You can either install it globally `npm install -g simple-aznpmrcs` or use npx `npx -y simple-aznpmrcs` to execute the commands.
+In the documentation it is expected that you have it installed globally.
+If you don't want to install it globally, you need to put `npx -y` in front of each command.

 You do need to have a 'default' npmrc in which you have the npmjs registry set.
 If you haven't, you can add this: `npm_config_registry=https://registry.npmjs.org ` before each npx command.